-We also encouraged them to take our students on long-term work experience, offering them free adult employer's staff.
+We also encouraged them to take our students on long-term work experience, offering them free adult support who acted as job coaches, educating the employer's staff.
 We took our students to the local businesses, selling the products they had made to local workers and joining them for lunch.
 We got ourselves on the local enterprise board and eulogised about the skills of our young people.
 We even opened our own shop, farm and horticulture centre to develop the work-related learning skills needed.